 As mentioned before as well, the idea of MVP was first introduced in the year 2001, and ever since the businesses have been benefitting tremendously through it.
 It is an amazing idea and its many advantages comprise of:

-- The risk factor prior to app’s launch can be minimized via an MVP.
+- The risk factor prior to the app’s launch can be minimized via an MVP.

-- It is a mean to invite the investors and sponsors and win over the stakeholders to make an investment in the app.
+- It is a means to invite the investors and sponsors and win over the stakeholders to make an investment in the app.

-- It sets core functionalities & app features to get product’s early version after viable testing.
+- It sets core functionalities & app features to get the product’s early version after viable testing.

-- An MVP model allows to evolve product via iterative procedure.
+- An MVP model allows evolving product via the iterative procedure.

-For an instance, here have a quick look at cost estimate to develop an MVP for few of the most prominently used apps globally, like let’s pick Twitter.
+For instance, here have a quick look at cost estimate to develop an MVP for a few of the most prominently used apps globally, like let’s pick Twitter.

 How to pick Features for your MVP mobile app?

-As a startup, as you begin to plan & prioritise features for your app’s MVP model, these are the aspects you must consider:
+As a startup, as you begin to plan & prioritize features for your app’s MVP model, these are the aspects you must consider:

-For a mobile app MVP, it is essential to get most sources to receive user feedback, after all that is the whole purpose of the app, to get user’s feedback and work according to that in the future iterations.
-By getting an insight from the user feedback, your product team would be able to make research-based decisions for each of the development stage and also decide on which features to prioritize for next iteration.
+For a mobile app MVP, it is essential to get most sources to receive user feedback, after all, that is the whole purpose of the app, to get user’s feedback and work according to that in the future iterations.
+By getting an insight from the user feedback, your product team would be able to make research-based decisions for each of the development stages and also decide on which features to prioritize for the next iteration.

-- What your user want vs. what your user need?
+- What your user want vs. what your user needs

-There would be a certain features that won’t hold much feature till you have reached a considerable user-base for the product.
+There would be certain features that won’t hold many features until you have reached a considerable user-base for the product.
 It would be rather advised to include such features in your list of products for the app’s future iterations.